The Scots Kitchen

 Homemade Soup Day

-A traditional hearty and warming farmhouse soup, Scotch Broth gained extra notoriety in the early phases of the Pop Art movement though American artist Andy Warhol’s Campbell’s Soup can series, highlighting mid-century modern classic canned soups of which Scotch Broth was a popular and recognizable flavour.
+What could be better in wintry weather than soup warming soup and a dance to go with it!
+This traditional farmhouse soup, gained art-world notoriety during the 1960's Pop Art movement though American artist Andy Warhol’s Campbell’s Soup can series!
 Scotch Broth is featured in his second portfolio of soup can prints from 1968-69.
-Warhol rendered each label by hand, including all the lettering, aiming to mimic the everyday commercial item as closely as possible!
-Interesting, in 2016, thieves stole some of the soup can art prints from the Springfield Art Museum in Missouri where the set has resided since 1985.
-According to art insurers, 'Tomato Soup' is the most expensive and sought-after" with 'Chicken Noodle' is the second-most-desirable work.
-According to the FBI, the stolen prints include the prints of the beef, vegetable, tomato, onion, green pea, chicken noodle and black bean cans.
-Pepper pot, cream of mushroom and consommé (beef), were left behind.
-Fortunately, Scotch Broth was not in this set.
+In a bit of art world thievery, in 2016, some of the soup can art prints were stolen from the Springfield Art Museum in Missouri where the original works reside.
+According to art insurers, 'Tomato Soup' is the most expensive and sought-after by collectors with 'Chicken Noodle' running a close second.
+The stolen prints included the prints of the Beef, Vegetable, Tomato, Onion, Green Pea, Chicken noodle and Black Bean soup cans.
+Fortunately, Scotch Broth was not in this set!
 Lamb, barley, and root vegetables ....
 ‘Mmm, mmm, good!’
 Recipe included! 🍲

 Haggis Hunters